Balboa Island Ferry in Newport Beach, California

 0.4 miles away, SE

-Balboa Peninsula Beach is a long stretch of sandy beach south of the Balboa Pier in Newport Beach, CA. Just south of Peninsula Park at B Street on the Balboa […]
+Balboa Peninsula Beach is a long stretch of sandy beach south of the Balboa Pier in Newport Beach, California.
+Just south of Peninsula Park at B Street on Balboa Peninsula […]

 0.8 miles away, NNE